-Preventing animal disease is important for animal health and welfare, but animal diseases can also be a risk to human health.
+Preventing animal disease is important for animal health and welfare, but animal diseases including those of fish and shellfish, can also be a risk to human health.

 Serious disease outbreaks can be expensive.
 Depending on their severity, previous outbreaks of certain diseases, like Foot and Mouth disease, have cost between £2 million and £3 billion, with knock-on economic effects.

 Diseases also have longer-term economic and social effects, for example, on farmers trying to do business, including trading animals and animal products.

 Imports and exports of animals and animal products are important for the UK economy.
 However, they need to be controlled because they can also carry a risk of disease.

 Farmers and other animal keepers play a vital part in helping to prevent disease, reporting diseases when they occur and stopping them from spreading.